upenndigitalscholarship/monuments-research-group/further-reading.md

 Monument in Nineteenth-Century America._ Princeton, NJ: Princeton University Press, 1997.

 Smith, Clint. _How the Word Is Passed: A Reckoning With the History of Slavery Across America_.
-New York, NY: Little, Brown, and Co., 2021.
+New York, NY: Back Bay Books/Little, Brown, and Co., 2021.

 Spires, Derrick R. _The Practice of Citizenship: Black Politics in the Early United States_.
 Philadelphia, PA: University of Pennsylvania